tsuru/admtools/README.md

 This project is just a bunch of hacks to avoid sysadmins freaking out when something wrong is not right =) It's intended to give some tools for fast debugging into a tsuru platform

+## Dependencies
+You will need to install tsuru and tsuru-admin commands, admin permission in tsuru and have your public key in all docker nodes and RPaaS VMs

 ## Installing

 As easy as any other tsuru plugin